-Quiet, private, furnished, first-floor, mid-'20s, flapper-era, Spanish-style bedroom villa--with own front door and unique address.
+Quiet, private, furnished, first-floor, mid-'20s, flapper-era, Spanish-style bedroom villa--with its own front door, unique address and mailbox.
 Features renovated kitchen and bathroom.
-Equidistant from Wilshire's Miracle Mile, Beverly Blvd., Melrose Ave., Fairfax Ave. districts; walkable to landmarks like the Grove, Farmer's Market, CBS-TV City, Pan Pacific Park, even Cedars-Sinai Medical Center (please search those terms to learn more about the immediate area, which is on Hollywood's southwest border, and is also known as Mid-City West).
+Equidistant from mid-Wilshire, Miracle Mile, Beverly Blvd., Melrose Ave., Fairfax Ave. districts.
+Walkable to landmarks like the Grove, Farmer's Market, CBS-TV City, Pan Pacific Park, even Cedars-Sinai Medical Center (please search those terms to learn more about the immediate area, which is on Hollywood's southwest border, and is also known as Mid-City West).

-Apartment has its own, exclusive front door, street address and mailbox and you receive a permit for City of L.A. street parking, which is available directly in front of house.
+In addition to enjoying apartment's own, exclusive front door, street address and mailbox, you will receive a permit for City of L.A. street parking, which is available directly in front of the house.

 Off the living room, there is a large, front-facing, fully private, tree-hedged, paver-stone patio (good for open-air dining).
-Apartment is updated with new paint, hardwood floors; fully-equipped, sunny, eat-in kitchen; a laundry-room with full-size washer-dryer separates; again, the new patio, with 9-foot umbrella (and again, it's great for al fresco dining, entertaining); a walk-in closet; an Italian queen-sized bed with French linens; an Italian slide-out twin daybed-couch, also with French linens (for loved ones or friends in tow--who may stay a few nights at no charge); a new 42" LCD TV with DirectTV (cable includes movie channels); a custom cream-colored wicker rocker; a blonde-wood rocker with white-cotton cushion; a long desk, desk chair, generous shelving, and a robust and reliable WiFi system.
+Apartment is updated with new paint, hardwood floors; fully-equipped, sunny, eat-in kitchen; a laundry-room with full-size washer-dryer separates; again, the new patio, with 9-foot umbrella (and again, it's great for al fresco dining, entertaining); a walk-in closet; an Italian queen-sized bed with French linens; a new 42" LCD TV with DirectTV (cable includes movie channels); a custom cream-colored wicker rocker; a blonde-wood rocker with white-cotton cushion; a long desk, desk chair, generous shelving, and a robust and reliable WiFi system.

 Five- to 15-min. trip to famous sites such as Universal Studios Hollywood, Hollywood Walk of Fame, Grauman's Chinese Theater, Hollywood Bl. & Vine St. Also a short walk to funky and/or elegant shops/eateries on Melrose Ave., Beverly and La Brea Blvds.